 osVersion=Environment.Value("OSVersion") osName=Environment.Value("OS") toolName=Environment.Value("ProductName") toolVersion=Environment.Value("ProductVer") testName=Environment.Value("TestName")

-There are so many in the list.commonly used Environment variable in UFT to track the iterations.
+There are so many on the list. commonly used Environment variable in UFT to track the iterations.

-A good use of “TestIteration” built in environment variable would be if you want to execute a specific section of Sceipt based on the number of Iteration.
+Good use of “TestIteration” built-in environment variable would be if you want to execute a specific section of Script based on the number of Iteration.
 For example, if the test runs the first iteration we want to execute Function A and 2nd iteration Function B.

 How to Associate Environment Variable with our Script?

-We need to follow the below steps in order to associate environment variable to our script.
+We need to follow the below steps in order to associate the environment variable to our script.